-Chronic obstructive pulmonary disease (COPD) is a leading cause of morbidity and mortality worldwide and is characterized by persistent airflow obstruction and respiratory symptoms.1 Despite the heterogeneous pathogenesis of COPD, diagnostic and therapeutic approaches remain rather circumscribed,2 driving the need for further comprehension of the underlying mechanisms of COPD etiology.
+Chronic obstructive pulmonary disease (COPD) is a leading cause of morbidity and mortality worldwide and is characterized by persistent airflow obstruction and respiratory symptoms.
+1 Despite the heterogeneous pathogenesis of COPD, diagnostic and therapeutic approaches remain rather circumscribed2, driving the need for further comprehending the underlying mechanisms of COPD etiology.

 Over the past decade, the term "gut-lung axis" has gained significant attention as a way to elucidate the complex interplay between the host, microbiome, and respiratory diseases.
 Recently, there has been increasing interest in the potential role of the gut-lung axis in the pathogenesis of COPD.
-Growing evidence suggests that bidirectional communication between the 2 organs plays a crucial role in COPD progression and exacerbation.^{3,4} In fact, dysbiosis, or an imbalance in the microbiome, contributes to COPD development,^{5,6} and disruption in intestinal barrier integrity and function was found in COPD patients but not in non-COPD control individuals.^{7,8} An expanding corpus of research indicates that the constitution of both the gut and respiratory microbiome is distinct in individuals with COPD compared to healthy individuals.
+Growing evidence suggests that bidirectional communication between the two organs plays a crucial role in COPD progression and exacerbation.^{3,4} In fact, dysbiosis, or an imbalance in the microbiome, contributes to COPD development^{5,6}, and disruption in intestinal barrier integrity and function was found in COPD patients but not in non-COPD control subjects.^{7,8} An expanding corpus of research indicates that the constitution of both the gut and respiratory microbiome is distinct in individuals with COPD compared to healthy individuals.
 This underscores the plausible notion that alterations in the composition of the microbiome may lead to distinct host immune reactions and clinical presentations via intricate interplay with the host.

-The rapid advancement in technologies has played a crucial role in comprehending the microorganisms residing in our body, their functionalities, and their effects on human health and disease.9 Sequencing of the 16S rRNA gene is a widely used method to classify microbial taxa due to its ability to provide a fast and cost-effective analysis of microbial composition.10 The commonly used indices to evaluate overall patterns of variation in the microbiome are α -diversity and β -diversity, which represent the diversity of the microbial community within individual samples and the dissimilarity in microbial composition within pairs of samples, respectively.^{10,11} Investigating microorganisms that exhibit differential abundance between the groups of interest is another commonly employed analytical approach.
-Exploring the correlation between modified taxa and disease phenotypes can aid in identifying microbial indicators between groups and directing treatment.11 Furthermore, the swift advancement of novel technologies based on exact sequence variants, integrating metagenomics and metabolomics, enables precise identification of particular species and analysis of microbial metabolism and functions.11 play in the development of COPD.
-This will be accomplished by compiling current literature on the microbiome profile in stable and exacerbated cases of COPD, as well as exploring the biological mechanisms through a discussion of relevant experiments conducted on murine models.
+The rapid advancement in technologies has played a crucial role in comprehending the microorganisms residing in our body, their functionalities and their effects on human health and disease.9 Sequencing of the 16S rRNA gene is a widely used method to classify microbial taxa due to its ability to provide a fast and cost-effective analysis of microbial composition.10 The commonly used indices to evaluate overall patterns of variation in the microbiome are α -diversity and β-diversity, which represent the diversity of the microbial community within individual samples and the dissimilarity in microbial composition within pairs of samples, respectively.^{10,11} Investigating microorganisms that exhibit differential abundance between the groups of interest is another commonly employed analytical approach.
+Exploring the correlation between modified taxa and disease phenotypes can aid in identifying microbial indicators between groups and directing treatment.11 Furthermore, the swift advancement of novel technologies based on exact sequence variants, integrating metagenomics and metabolomics, enables precise identification of particular species and analysis of microbial metabolism and functions.11